-Matthew joined Nationwide's Technical Development Programme (or ‘TDP’), straight from four years studying for a Masters in Chemical Engineering.
+Matthew joined Nationwide's Technology Development Programme (or ‘TDP’), straight from four years studying for a Masters in Chemical Engineering.
 During this time his dissertation was around using graphene oxide to improve fuel cell performance.

 I studied in Manchester, which is a fantastic city to live in.
 At the moment I live in Oxford, but I’ll soon be relocating to Swindon to save on driving.
 I wasn’t nervous about moving as I’d already moved for university, but I’ll admit there are times when I miss Manchester a lot!